Unified derivation of the limit shape for multiplicative ensembles of random integer partitions with equiweighted parts: Abstract

 \section{Abstract}

-We derive the limit shape of Young diagrams, associated with growing integer partitions, for a wide class of ``conservative'' multiplicative probability measures underpinned by the generating functions of the form $F(z)=\prod_{\ell=1}^\infty f(z^\ell)$ \,($0<z<1$).
-Under mild technical assumptions on the function $H(s)=\ln f(s)$, we show that the limit shape $\omega^*$ is given by the equation $y=\kappa^{-1}H(\rme^{-\kappa x})$, where $\kappa^2=\int_0^1 s^{-1} H(s)\,\dif{s}$.
-The conservative class covered by this result includes (but is not limited to) analogues of the three meta-types of decomposable combinatorial structures --- multisets, selections and assemblies.
-Our method is based on the usual randomization and conditioning device; to this end, a suitable local limit theorem is proved.
+We derive the limit shape of Young diagrams, associated with growing integer partitions, with respect to multiplicative probability measures underpinned by the generating functions of the form $\mathcal{F}(z)=\prod_{\ell=1}^\infty \myn\mathcal{F}_0(z^\ell)$ (which entails equal weighting among possible parts~$\ell\in\NN$\myp).
+Under mild technical assumptions on the function $H_0(u)=\ln\myn(\mathcal{F}_0(u))$, we show that the limit shape $\omega^*(x)$ exists and is given by the equation $y=\gamma^{-1}H_0(\rme^{-\gamma x})$, where $\gamma^2=\int_0^1 u^{-1}H_0(u)\,\dif{u}$.
+The wide class of partition measures covered by this result includes (but is not limited to) representatives of the three meta-types of decomposable combinatorial structures --- assemblies, multisets, and selections.
+Our method is based on the usual randomization and conditioning; to this end, a suitable local limit theorem is proved.
+The proofs are greatly facilitated by working with the cumulants of sums of the part counts rather than with their moments.